Chris Brown: 2016–2017: Heartbreak on a Full Moon

-On August 4, 2017, he released the album's fourth single "Pills & Automobiles", that features guest vocals from American trap artists Yo Gotti, A Boogie Wit Da Hoodie and Kodak Black.
-Then on August 14, 2017, he announced the release of the fifth official single from the album, "Questions", on August 16, announcing the album release date, saying that it would be released on October 31, 2017.
-On October 13, 2017, Brown released the promotional single "High End", that features guest vocals from American trap artists Future and Young Thug, announcing the final tracklist of the album.
-On October 25, 2017, Brown organized with Tidal a free pop-up concert in New York City to perform the singles on the album and promote it for his fans.
+On August 4, 2017, he released the album's fourth single, the trap song "Pills & Automobiles", featuring fellow American rappers Yo Gotti, A Boogie wit da Hoodie, and Kodak Black, while shortly after he released the fifth single, "Questions".
+On October 25, 2017, Brown organized with Tidal a free pop-up concert in New York City to perform the singles on the album and promote it.

 Heartbreak on a Full Moon was eventually released as a double-disc album on October 31, 2017, via digital retailers and onto CD, three days later by RCA Records.
-The album's sound has been as dark and soulful.
-The songs on it show every emotional aspect of what's been on the singer's mind after a heavy breakup.
-Its themes include regret, love transforming into hate, the difficulty in managing emotions, the impossibility of getting over someone, and how a reckless lifestyle can't numb the pain of a heartbreak.
-Its lyrical content was inspired by Brown's breakup with Karrueche Tran.
-Heartbreak on a Full Moon received widespread acclaim from critics, who celebrated the record's variety, its length, and its introspective lyrical content.
-Many defined it as the singer's best body of work.
+He explained the concept for the album in August 2017 during an interview for Complex, saying: "I thought Heartbreak on a Full Moon was a depiction of what my soul wanted to say.
+It's funny because we're doing a double album.
+I've done so many records, but all of the records, to me, are personal favorites and I feel like it gets what I want to say across".
+Cultural critic and media personality Joe Budden defined Heartbreak on a Full Moon as his best album.
 Despite being counted for only three days of sales, Heartbreak on a Full Moon debuted at number three on the US Billboard 200, becoming Brown's ninth consecutive top 10 album on the chart.
-One week after its release Heartbreak on a Full Moon was certified gold by the Recording Industry Association of America for combined sales and album-equivalent units of over 500,000 units in the United States, and Brown became the first R&B male artist that went gold in a week since Usher's Confessions in 2004.
-In 2019 the album has been certified Double Platinum by the Recording Industry Association of America (RIAA).

-On December 13, 2017, he released a 12-track surprise deluxe edition of the album called Cuffing Season – 12 Days of Christmas as a Christmas present for his fans.
-The deluxe edition is made off Brown's favorite leftovers of the album and few holiday-themed songs.
+One week after its release Heartbreak on a Full Moon was certified gold by the Recording Industry Association of America for combined sales and album-equivalent units of over 500,000 units in the US, and Brown became the first R&B male artist that went gold in a week since Usher's Confessions in 2004.
+In 2019 the album has been certified double platinum by the Recording Industry Association of America.
+On December 13, 2017, he released a 12-track surprise deluxe edition of the album, titled Cuffing Season – 12 Days of Christmas.
 Brown eventually embarked on his US "Heartbreak on a Full Moon Tour" in June 2018 to further promote the album.
 The opening acts for the tour were 6lack, H.E.R., Rich the Kid, and Jacquees.